HSF/hsf.github.io/_gsocproposals/2018/proposal_ACTSkokkos.md

 we want to integrate kokkos-based computations in the ACTS codebase, and see how well it performs in a more realistic use case where it is mixed with other computations and more accelerator-CPU I/O and synchronization is needed.

+In the context of a key step of particle hunting, this project gives the opportunity to invent new optimizations for 5x5 linear algebra, and evaluate them with a large set of cutting-edge accelerators.

 ## Task ideas